rubenFreitas1/ISEP-LAPR5-2025-2026/docs/sprintA/us2.2.11/readme.md

 - Staff members must be searchable and filterable by id, name, status, and qualifications.

+- To update or deactivate a staff member the system must guarantee a staff member is already registered in the system

 **Dependencies/References:**

-*There is a dependency with US2.2.13, a qualification must be already registered in the system so i can assigned them to a staff menber.*
+*There is no dependencies associated to this US.*

 **Forum Insight:**